A PARENTS GUIDE TO OUR SCHOOL

 We also have a daily staff de-brief meeting for all staff where we discuss best approaches and strategies for meeting the needs of the pupils.
 We invite professionals such as Speech and Language Therapists and Education Psychologists to attend these meetings to share advice.

 Designated Senior Staff (Headteacher and Deputy Headteacher) receive regular, statutory training (Level 2) regarding safeguarding, and all school staff receive Safeguarding (Level 1) refresher training every two years.
+All staff are first aid trained and receive MAPA training.
+There are also mental health first aiders within school.

 How will my young person be included in activities outside the classroom including school trips?

-Planned, structured experiences for learners outside of the classroom (including Forest Schools) and school environment add to each individual’s overall learning experience.
+Planned, structured experiences for learners outside of the classroom and school environment add to each individual’s overall learning experience.
 Intrinsic to these opportunities will be a thoughtful focus on personal development and are considered to be a very important area of the whole school curriculum.
 Examples of these additional learning experiences include; Outdoor Educational trips and also Curriculum related visits and activities.
 These also feature as part of the educational experience through all learning phases and are supported by English, History, Science and Geography departments and also through the delivery of Life Skills and the vocational programme.

 How accessible is the school environment?